filippogambarota/hugo_tutorial/README.md

 `hugo server` and Blogdown equivalent `blogdown::serve_site()`

 This will render the website locally so you can see all your changes before pushing it online.
 Furthermore, you can have a live preview update of all modifications simply saving the files and sometimes refresh the webpage.

+# How to modify the theme

+The Academic theme has several customization options.
+You can set a combination of `Fonts` and `Colors` for customizing the standard theme.
+For example in the [themes](https://sourcethemes.com/academic/themes/) section of the documentation you can find different combinations.
+Changing the `theme = ""` parameter inside the `config/_default/params.toml` file, will affect the entire website.
+You can also deeply customize the appaerance of your standard theme following the [documentation](https://sourcethemes.com/academic/docs/customization/#custom-theme).
+For example, if you want to customize the colors combination of the standard **minimal theme**, you can go to `themes/hugo-academic/data/themes/minimal.toml` and changing colors using the **html color code**.
+There are also other possibilities such as changing **fonts** and using **custom icons**.

 # Other useful resources